 NCSL Webinars allow attendees to participate in meetings taking place around the world from the comfort of their desk.
 They are collaborative, interactive and easy to use.

-Jack Shonkoff, M.D.
+- Jack Shonkoff, M.D.
 Julius B. Richmond FAMRI Professor of Child Health and Development; Director, Center on the Developing Child at Harvard University

-Ron Haskins, Ph.D.
-Co-Director of the Brookings Center on Children and Families
+- Ron Haskins, Ph.D., co-director of the Brookings Center on Children and Families

 PC-based attendees required: Windows® 8, 7, Vista, XP or 2003 Server